 * Oil down as much as 1 percent on the day

-Encouraged by higher crude prices, energy companies added 12 oil rigs last week, the biggest weekly increase since March.
+Higher prices, however, have encouraged U.S. producers to increase their rig count.
+Energy companies added 12 oil rigs last week, the biggest weekly increase since March.

-"The rig count will only continue to rise and the U.S. system will only become more efficient," said Matt Stanley, a fuel broker at Freight Services International in Dubai, adding this was likely to pressure crude prices.
+"The rig count will only continue to rise and the U.S. system will only become more efficient," said Matt Stanley, a fuel broker at Freight Services International in Dubai.

-"I see a correction on the horizon down towards $60 before the inevitable OPEC minister comes out and talks about new cuts," he said.
+"I see a correction on the horizon down towards $60 before the inevitable OPEC minister comes out and talks about new cuts," he added.

-With U.S. shale producers pumping more barrels, the Organization of the Petroleum Exporting Countries and other producers including Russia have agreed to cut their own output by 1.8 million barrels a day until the end of 2018.
+The Organization of the Petroleum Exporting Countries, along with other producers including Russia, has been waging a battle against U.S. shale producers, agreeing to take 1.8 million barrels a day off the market until the end of 2018.

-(Additional reporting by Devika Krishna Kumar in New York, Amanda Cooper in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by David Gregorio)
+(Additional reporting by Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Dale Hudson and Edmund Blair)